vitessio/website/content/en/docs/faq/advanced-configurations/vttablet.md

 vtgate will always prefer happy vttablets over unhappy vttablets, however if all your vttablets are unhappy then it will serve all of them.

-To make sure that your vttablets are reporting their replica lag you need to set the flag -enable_replication_reporter.
+To make sure that your vttablets are reporting their replica lag you need to set the flag `-enable_replication_reporter`.
 With that flag set vttablets will transmit their replica lag to vtgates allowing them to balance load better.
-Enabling this flag will also cause vttablets to restart replication if it's stopped, as long as the flag -disable_active_reparents isn't set.
+Enabling this flag will also cause vttablets to restart replication if it's stopped, as long as the flag `-disable_active_reparents` isn't set.

 ## Are there recommended thresholds for health statuses?